PonyLucky/LanguageTool_Editor/README.md

 Lets you easily edit text to see if this very text is correct using LanguageTool.

 ## HTML page
-Open the page (`.html`) and using the LanguageTool web extension, you will be able to see if you've done any mistakes.
+Open the page (`.html`) and using your LanguageTool local server, you will be able to see if you've done any mistakes.